 Although your wheels have not come off, perhaps they are noticeably squeaky and need an oil; you don’t need to be struggling to access support services.
 As rhythmically as the change in seasons the year used to have, by now most of us are finding ourselves in something of a uni/life groove.
 There are some of us (the exceptions of the time management poor cliche of … Continue reading University Support Services for Squeaky-Wheels

 Here you are again.
 You’ve procrastinated yourself into a massive hole, haven’t you?
 After all those promises you made yourself, you’re staring down the tracks at a fast approaching week 12 and you can’t seem to make your legs move.
 You have a few options here, but they all basically boil down into two: Stay under that torn, self-disgust stained blanket and google ice-cream delivery or, Get up and get … Continue reading Oops, I did it again (how to get back on top of your study)

 It may be tempting to dismiss your hardship as another problem that isn’t important, but it’s vital that you speak up because people can only help you if they actually know what’s going on.
-Luckily, the Universtity has a bunch of services targeted at helping you overcome your challenges and find success.
-Speak with a Student Progress Advisor Student Progress Advisors are here to help … Continue reading How to get help when you feel like you’re in too deep
+Luckily, UON has a bunch of services targeted at helping you overcome your challenges and find success.
+Speak with a Student Advisor Student Advisors are here to help you get through your … Continue reading How to get help when you feel like you’re in too deep